NanoComp/meep/doc/docs/Scheme_User_Interface.md

 After the `fields` variable (a global variable pointing to the `meep::fields*` object initialized by `init-fields`, [see above](Scheme_User_Interface.md#input-variables)), the next two parameters to the frequency-domaine solver are the tolerance `tol` for the iterative solver (10<sup>−8</sup>, by default) and a maximum number of iterations `maxiters` (10<sup>4</sup>, by default).
 Finally, there is a parameter `L` that determines a tradeoff between memory and work per step and convergence rate of the iterative algorithm [biCGSTAB-(L)](http://www.math.uu.nl/people/sleijpen/CGSTAB_software/CGSTAB.html) that is used; larger values of `L` of will often lead to faster convergence at the expense of more memory and more work per iteration.
 The default is `L`=2, and normally a value ≥ 2 should be used.

 The frequency-domain solver supports arbitrary geometries, PML, boundary conditions, symmetries, parallelism, conductors, and arbitrary nondispersive materials.
-Lorentz–Drude dispersive materials are not currently supported in the frequency-domain solver, but since you are solving at a known fixed frequency rather than timestepping, you should be able to pick conductivities etcetera in order to obtain any desired complex ε and μ at that frequency.
+Lorentz–Drude dispersive materials are not currently supported in the frequency-domain solver, but since you are solving at a known fixed frequency rather than timestepping, you should be able to pick conductivities etcetera in order to obtain any desired complex $\varepsilon$ and $\mu$ at that frequency.

 The frequency-domain solver requires you to use complex-valued fields, via `(set! force-complex-fields? true)`.